jeffhaskin/domain2markdow/README.md

 - Output Organization: Saves the converted Markdown files in a directory named after the domain of the starting URL, organizing content efficiently.

 ## Prerequisites
-Before running the application, ensure you have the following installed:

-PyQt5
-Requests
-BeautifulSoup4
-Markdownify
-os
-sys

 You can install the necessary libraries using pip:

 ```